submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ## v0.17.3

 * Fixed an issue with Service Discovery that caused significant latencies when exporting a large number of service.
+* Fixed an issue with Calico wrongly overwriting static routes added by RouteAgent.
+* Fixed an issue with detecting Calico CNI interface after node reboot.

 ## v0.18.1 (October 7, 2024)